-Sergey has a wide area of research interests in Rock Mechanics and Petroleum Engineering, including study of the dynamics of fracturing process during advanced geomechanical testing, laboratory study of hydraulic fracturing, laboratory verification of models applicable for enhanced oil recovery, and others.
-Dr. Stanchits authored 59 peer-reviewed publications.
-He has an h-index of 21 (Scopus) and overall citations over 1400.
+Sergey has a wide area of research interests in Rock Mechanics and Petroleum Engineering, including the study of the dynamics of fracturing process during advanced geomechanical testing, laboratory study of hydraulic fracturing, laboratory verification of theoretical models, and others.
+Dr. Stanchits authored 72 peer-reviewed publications.
+He has an h-index of 27 (Scopus) and overall citations over 2700.

-Louis Cagniard Award 2013 by European Association of Geoscientists and Engineers for the best presentation at the 74th EAGE Annual Conference, Copenhagen, June 2012, entitled “Hydraulic Fracturing of Tight Shale Monitored by Acoustic Emission and Ultrasonic Transmission”.
+Louis Cagniard Award by European Association of Geoscientists and Engineers for the best poster presentation at the 74th EAGE Annual Conference, Copenhagen, June 2012, entitled “Hydraulic Fracturing of Tight Shale Monitored by Acoustic Emission and Ultrasonic Transmission”